Bunyod16/Bunyod16/README.md

 ---

 <p>
 <b>Hola!
 I'm Bunyod, a dude with a passion for coding, coffee, and all things tech.
-When I'm not buried in code, you can find me experimenting with new disastrous recipes in the kitchen or starting another raspberry pi project.
-Want to make something awesome?
-Message me!</b>
+When I'm not buried in code, you can find me experimenting with new disastrous recipes in the kitchen or starting another raspberry pi project.</b>
 </p>

 ---